AniaSniadek/vue-forms-builder/README.md

 - `touched`: `boolean` - the default value is false.
 - `valid`: `boolean` - the default value is true.
-- `errors`: `ValidationErrors` - the default value is an empty object.
+- `error`: `ValidationError` - the default value is an empty object.

 #### Events